Things New Teachers Probably Didn't Hear But Need To Know: Eleven Tips for New Teachers to Survive and Thrive

 2. Remember your power

-Teaching carries a fearsome responsibility: our words can inflict wounds or build confidence, either of which might last for decades.
+Teaching carries an almost unmatched opportunity to touch lives.
+That also brings a fearsome responsibility: our words can inflict wounds or build confidence, either of which might last for decades.
 You and I can surely both list examples of cutting or thoughtless remarks from a teacher.
 Hopefully, we can also remember at time when a teacher’s words lifted, corrected, motivated, or healed.

 We are human, therefore flawed; the best teacher will sometimes make mistakes.
 But we must be careful and mindful.
 A student’s mind and heart are holy ground.
 Constant care and thought are necessary if we are to meet the obligations that come with this tremendous power.